 Today we are starting in the heart of the city.
 If you arrive by the metro from your hotel, make sure to get off at Saint-Michel Notre Dame or Cité.
 You will quickly see the impressive front of the Notre Dame Cathedral.
 It is currently a sad sight after the big fire in 2019.
 Luckily big parts of the cathedral survived and they are currently rebuilding.
 So you might see a lot of construction work, but the beautiful front is still great to admire.

 After your visit to Notre Dame, we cross the waters towards the Latin Quarter in the south.
-Get lost in some of the smaller streets and maybe cheat already a bit with a small bite of French deliciousness or a coffee.
+Get lost in some of the smaller streets and maybe cheat a bit with a small bite of French deliciousness or a coffee.
 A good reference point to walk towards to is Odette, an upscale and famous bakery.
 When you are done walking the streets you can head back across the waters towards the Sainte Chapelle.
 A very impressive church with Gothic architecture you will never forget again.

-The last part in this area is to cross the water towards the north.
+The last part of this area is to cross the water towards the north.
 A good reference point is the great-looking Hotel de Ville.
 Currently the city hall of Paris.
 But do not walk too much inside the streets, stay along the Seine river for the next part of this route.

-Walk along the Seine river
+Walk along the Seine River

 The Seine is the famous river of Paris.
 If you decide to do a boat tour over the Seine, you will see all the highlights as they are nearby.
 But a walk is also a great and entertaining idea!
 Now navigate yourself along the Seine from the Notre Dame / Hotel de Ville area towards the Louvre Museum.
 What we love about this part are the many small shops and stands with many books, paintings and souvenirs.
 It gives such a vibe in between the many buildings with great architecture!
 Stroll slowly and enjoy the artistic scenery.
 Or well, buy yourself a nice gift!
 Keep walking and more precious memories are coming…